Technical White Papers

 Many audiophiles question my recommendation for using solid state amplification for driving ESLs since tube equipment is often used for this purpose.
 There is also a lot of confusion and controversy about tubes and transistors in general.
 The purpose of this discussion is to examine the pros and cons between the two, present some solid engineering and scientific evidence used to evaluate them, and then draw some reasonable conclusions you can use in deciding what to use.

 To do so, I must first give you some history and discuss some technical issues in a way that I hope will be understandable.
 I have designed and built tube amps going all the way back into the 60's.
 My most memorable design was a Class A, high voltage, transformerless output, direct-coupled tube amp for driving electrostats.
 I published the design in "The Audio Amateur" magazine back in 1976.
-You can still read it on our website at:
+You can still read it on my website at:

 I have also used many other tube amps over the years and have also helped design the iTube, which was a conventional tube amp that was optimized to drive ESLs.
 The point I'm trying to make is that I don't have any bias towards one or the other type of device.
 I've used, designed, built, and marketed both types.